marcotoronto/rdm-test/content/exercise_files/UBC_README.txt

 Date of data collection: <provide single date, range, or approximate date; suggested format YYYY-MM-DD>

-Geographic location of data collection: <provide latitude, longiute, or city/region, State, Country>
+Geographic location of data collection: <provide latitude, longitude, or city/region, State, Country>

 Information about funding sources that supported the collection of the data: